 Save as disclosed in the paragraphs headed "We are exposed to environmental liability.
-Changes in existing laws and regulations or additional or stricter laws and regulations on environmental protection in China may cause us to incur additional capital expenditure" and "Our owned properties in the PRC may be subject to legal irregularities" under the section headed "Risk Factors - Risks Relating to Our Group's Business" and the paragraphs headed "Properties" and "Environmental Matters" under the section headed "Business" in the document, our PRC legal adviser, Jingtian & Gongcheng, has confirmed that we have complied with the relevant laws and regulations in all material aspects, including laws and regulations relating to environmental protection, safety, labour and social security, and have obtained all licences, approvals and permits from appropriate regulatory authorities for our business operations in the PRC.
-As confirmed by our PRC legal adviser, Jingtian & Gongcheng, no business licences and approvals from the Ministry of Commerce are required for the two retail outlets operated by us.
+Changes in existing laws and regulations or additional or stricter laws and regulations on environmental protection in China may cause us to incur additional capital expenditure" and "Our owned properties in the PRC may be subject to legal irregularities" under the section headed "Risk Factors - Risks Relating to Our Group's Business" and the paragraphs headed "Properties" and "Environmental Matters" under the section headed "Business" in the prospectus, our PRC legal adviser, Jingtian & Gongcheng, has confirmed that we have complied with the relevant laws and regulations in all material aspects, including laws and regulations relating to environmental protection, safety, labour and social security, and have obtained all licences, approvals and permits from appropriate regulatory authorities for our business operations in the PRC.
+As confirmed by our PRC legal adviser, Jingtian & Gongcheng, under PRC laws and regulations, foreign-invested enterprises which sell goods not produced by them will be deemed as conducting foreign investments in commercial fields and are required to obtain approvals from the Ministry of Commerce.
+As confirmed by Xtep (China) and our PRC legal adviser, Jingtian & Gongcheng, since the two retail outlets operated by us are located in Xtep (China)'s registered address and only sell products produced by our Group, and that Xtep (China) has obtained all licenses, approvals and permits for its operation in the PRC including approvals from the Ministry of Commerce, therefore no separate business licenses or approvals from the Ministry of Commerce are required for the operation of the two retail outlets by us.